 It involved running an Ultra marathon every day for 68 days and climbing the equivalent of Mount Everest over 5 times.

 How you can help

 MARATHONS FOR THE MIND & ME

-A difficult period of my life then followed and returning from an emotional trip to Uganda I decided I needed running back, but I needed it back the right way.
+Returning from an emotional trip to Uganda several months later I decided I needed running back, but I needed it back the right way.
 It was my escape, my mindfulness and my way to switch off when things got to much.
-I had realised running was so much more than just times.
+I had realised running was so much more than just being about times.

 Inspired by Ben Smith & many others I then came up with "Marathons for the Mind".
 A series of challenges aimed at raising money for mental health charities and getting running back in a positive way.